-KCC Admission criteria to Special School for pupils with Behaviour, Emotional and Social Difficulties
+KCC Admission criteria to Special School for pupils with Behaviour, Emotional and Mental Health Needs

 The duty imposed on the LEA by section 316 of the Education Act 1996 to educate the child in a mainstream school is lifted.